Leica IIIB

 These cameras have a jewel like precision quality that no other camera has ever had - even the Leica M series.
 Using one of these cameras takes you back to the basics of photography.
 In a few minutes it is possible to work out how to use it – even without the aid of an instruction manual (compare that to a modern digital SLR with its 250+ page instruction manual).

-This particular Leica IIIB was made between 1938 and 1939 in a batch of 220.
+The Leica IIIB was made between 1937 and 1946.
 Being the III model it has the slower range of shutter speeds (1s to 1/10s) that the II does not have and, compared to the previous A model, it has the rangefinder and viewfinder placed closer together.
 Even after 70 years the controls and shutter have not lost their precision quality which makes this camera a joy to use.

 5cm F3.5 Leitz Elmar 1931-1959